NatashaBaudelaire/NatashaBaudelaire/README.md

 I’m a Systems Analysis and Development student, passionate about transforming ideas into tangible digital experiences.
 I enjoy blending programming, design, and digital art to create interfaces that express both emotion and purpose.

 My journey began with curiosity small lines of code, visual experiments, and a constant desire to learn.
-Over time, I realised that development feels much like assembling a puzzle: every piece matters, and watching it all come together is what inspires me most.
+Over time, I realised that development feels much like assembling a puzzle: every piece matters, and watching it all come together is what inspires me most. **Crafting digital experiences that transform imagination into reality.**

-I’m currently seeking an internship or entry-level opportunity in Front-End Development, where I can apply my skills, collaborate with creative teams, and continue to grow both personally and professionally.
+Currently seeking a front-end internship to apply my skills, collaborate with creative teams, and grow as a developer.

 ---